 - Connect the VGA cable (attached to the wall panel) to the VGA port of your computer.
 If you have audio in your presentation you will also need to connect a PC audio cable (PC Audio and Ethernet cables are available for checkout from Media Support) into the PC audio jack located underneath the VGA connection.

 - Turn on your computer, press either the right or left Projector ON button and press the PC button and your computer.
 If your laptop's screen appears on the room's screen you are ready to go, if not, you may need to mirror your laptop's screen onto the projector.
 To do this on a Dell computer, hit the FN and F8 keys at the same time until you see your laptop content on the screen.
 Hitting FN-F8 successively will scroll through the available viewing choices.
-The command to mirror your laptop's screen may be different on other manufacturer's computers, if you have any questions please consult this PDF chart.
+The command to mirror your laptop's screen may be different on other manufacturer's computers, if you have any questions please consult this Laptop Activation Chart.

 - Note: Before using any application that accesses the University network through either a public Ethernet or wireless port, you must first open an internet browser application and login to the page that you are automatically directed to with your UTEID.
 If you have forgotten your UTEID, please visit the UTEID Self-Service Tools page for assistance.